Elder Living Resources (06)

 Taking a trip?
 There are a few tips for elder travel that will make your adventure much easier to enjoy.
 Tips for traveling seniors include leaving a detailed itinerary with friends at home including your schedule and contact information for places you are visiting.
 Trip insurance is a great idea if your trip gets cancelled.
 Another good tip is to reserve hotel rooms with specially equipped rooms first.
 Especially for elders, bring an ample supply of your medication in the original containers.
 Do not use pill cases and bring copies of your prescriptions and if possible, carry a letter from your doctor about your medicines.
 More tips for traveling seniors are included here, a great checklist to browse before you book your next trip!

-Senior Living: Preparing Your Home for Retirement
+Preparing Your Home for an Older You

 |